Mohammed Amin has on several occasions been listed as one of the hundred most influential Muslims in the UK.

 Accordingly, about the age of 27 I abandoned the Worldwide Church of God and reverted to Islam.

 I have no regrets about my detour into Christianity as I learned a great deal about the religion.
-As well as a thorough reading of the Bible (from Genesis to Revelation, including the Apocrypha) and literature from the Worldwide Church of God, I also read about many other Christian sects, as well as more mainstream Christian texts and other texts such as the Old Testament Pseudepigrapha.
+As well as a thorough reading of the Bible (from Genesis to Revelation, including the Apocrypha) and literature from the Worldwide Church of God, I also read about many other Christian sects, as well as more mainstream Christian texts and obscure texts such as the Old Testament Pseudepigrapha.

 Although a practising Muslim from then onwards, I did not read books about it, but instead simply observed the dietary requirements, fasting, abstinence from alcohol, Eid etc. The turning point was going on Hajj, after which I became much more involved with Islam.